rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_administrator.md

 4. **Tags**: Enter tag(s) for the gallery, separated by commas, which should be present on associated images.

 5. **Images**: Set the image preferences for images appearing within the tag gallery.
+This field will limit the absolute pixel width and/or height of the image.
+Leaving it blank will revert to the default image size.

 6. **Thumbnails Size**: Sets the image preferences for thumbnails associated with images presented in as part of the gallery.
+This will set an absolute pixel limit on the width and/or height of the thumbnail.
+Leaving it blank will revert this display to default values.
+For most modern themes, this means the images will be displayed based on responsive values for the theme.

 7. The **Ordering** button allows you to manage the ordering of the gallery, manually.